liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Changed the method `getText` of editors' window API.
+### Changed Return Value of the Method `getText` of the Editor's Window API
 - **Date:** 2015-Apr-28
 - **JIRA Ticket:** LPS-52698

 #### What changed?

-The method `getText` now returns the editor's content without any html markup.
+The method `getText` now returns the editor's content, without any HTML markup.

 #### Who is affected?